Three more flights to bring Aussies home

 A further 280 Australians are on a flight from Peru on Thursday in a separate government-organised rescue.

-“We are getting Australians home, we are harnessing our relationships overseas, we are leveraging our fantastic network,” Senator Payne said on Thursday.
+“We are getting Australians home, we are harnessing our relationships overseas, we are leveraging our fantastic network,” she said on Thursday.

 Earlier in the week, flights from Nepal and Cambodia brought people back to Australia.